 - Working with the governing body to ensure that the School’s Safeguarding Policy is updated and reviewed annually;

-- Ensuring that, in order to avoid conflict and mistrust, parents are aware that referrals may be made and of the role of the School;
+- Ensuring that, in order to avoid conflict and mistrust; parents are aware that referrals may be made and the role of the school;

 - Ensuring that when children leave the school, their Child Protection File is discussed as soon as possible with the Senior Designated Person at the new school;

-- Making sure that the Child Protection File is transferred separately from the main pupil file within 15 days of transfer; It should be posted recorded delivery to the Senior Designated Person at the new school or delivered directly by hand and a signature received, unless the child is leaving year 11 to go to a further education setting, in which case the file should be retained by the current school for a period stipulated in current statutory guidance.
+- Makings sure that the Child Protection File is transferred separately from the main pupil file within 7 days of transfer; it should be posted recorded delivery to the Senior Designated Person at the school or delivered directly by hand and a signature received, unless the child is leaving year 11 to go to a further education setting, in which case the file should be retained by the current school for a period stipulated in current statutory guidance.

-- Where the new school is not known, alerting the Education Welfare Service at Oldham Council so that the child’s name can be included on the data base for missing pupils and appropriate action taken to ascertain the safety of the child;
+- Where the new school is not known, alerting the Inclusion Team at Oldham Council so the child’s name can be included on the data base for missing pupils and appropriate action taken to ascertain the safety of the child;

 - Cascading safeguarding advice and guidance issued by Oldham Safeguarding Children’s Board.